 Mammary tumors are very common in rats.

-Some owners wait so long for medical care that by the time we see them they are as large as the rat.
+Sometimes by the time we see them they are as large as the rat

-We have two short Quicktime movies of surgery using the laser to remove a mammary tumor.
+At the end of this page are two short videos of surgery using the laser to remove a mammary tumor.
 They are graphic in nature, and not suitable for all viewers.

 It is helpful to be exposed to several medical terms that will be used later in this page: